rakudo/rakudo/src/Raku/ast/README.md

   undefined value only as their own type object or the NQPMu that NQP code passes for an absent value.
 An omitted optional of a node type holds the type object.
 Slurpies are checked per element, `List` contents are not.
+  A return type declared with `-->` is checked the same way and shows in the signature, a generated accessor shows its attribute's type unless that is native, and a `--> Bool` method may return a native integer, which becomes a Bool.
 The rules live in `tools/build/raku-ast-compiler.nqp`.

 ## Design notes on specific topics